About the Journal

 FREQUENCY OF PUBLICATION

-Diseña is a bi-annual magazine, published in January and August each year.
+Diseña is a bi-annual journal, published in January and August.

-Diseña provides immediate and free access to all the contents of this electronic edition, published simultaneously with the printed version.
+Diseña provides immediate and free access to all the content through this platform, with no embargo period.
+Users do not need to register to read the content.

 The electronic version of Diseña is housed in servers of the Pontificia Universidad Católica de Chile, which guarantees its accessibility over time.